BellHermitage/suzunaan.org/content/contributing.en.md

  3. **We do not accept venture capital or investments.**

-    Money is, for all intents and purposes, the root of all evil, especially VC money.
+    Money is the root of all evil, especially VC money.
     VCs do not care about stable returns but *big* returns in investments, leading to the aforementioned ["enshittification"](https://pluralistic.net/2023/01/21/potemkin-ai/#hey-guys) process.